JO-YE/alx-low_level_programming/0x0B-malloc_free/README.md

 Returns NULL if str = NULL
 On success, the _strdup function returns a pointer to the duplicated string.
 It returns NULL if insufficient memory was available

+### He who is not courageous enough to take risks will accomplish nothing in life
+*	Write a function that concatenates two strings.

+### If you even dream of beating me you'd better wake up and apologize
+*	Write a function that returns a pointer to a 2 dimensional array of integers.
 # Resources link